Mogadishu: Economy

 Mogadishu traditionally served as a commercial and financial centre.
 Before the importation of mass-produced cloth from Europe and America, the city's textiles were forwarded throughout the interior of the continent, as well as to the Arabian Peninsula and as far as the Persian coast.

-Mogadishu's economy has grown rapidly since the city's pacification in mid 2011.
+Mogadishu's economy has grown rapidly since the city's pacification in mid-2011.
 The SomalFruit processing factory was reopened once again, as well as the local Coca-Cola factory, which was also refurbished.
 In May 2012, the First Somali Bank was established in the capital, representing the first commercial bank to open in southern Somalia since 1991.
 The Somali civil engineer and entrepreneur Nasra Agil opened the city's first Dollar store.
-The Historic Central Bank was regenerated, with the Moumin Business Center likewise under construction.
+The Historic Central Bank was regenerated, with the Moumin Business Centre likewise under construction.

 The galvanization of Mogadishu's real estate sector was in part facilitated by the establishment of a local construction yard in November 2012 by the Municipality of Istanbul and the Turkish Red Crescent.
 50 construction trucks and machines were imported from Turkey.
 The yard produces concrete, asphalt and paving stones for building projects and entrepreneurs.
 The Istanbul Municipality was also scheduled to bring in 100 specialists to accelerate the construction initiative which ultimately aims to modernize the capital's infrastructure.

 In mid-2012, Mogadishu held its first ever Technology, Entertainment, Design (TEDx) conference.
 The event was organized by the FirstSomali Bank to showcase improvements in business, development and security to potential Somali and international investors.
 A second consecutive TEDx entrepreneurial conference was held the following year in the capital, highlighting new enterprises and commercial opportunities, including the establishment of the city's first dry cleaning business in several years.